 This article originally appeared in No Depression Magazine Issue #48 Nov/Dec 2003

-No Depression has been the foremost journalistic authority on Americana and roots music for well over a decade, publishing 75 Issues from 1995-2008.
-They ceased publishing magazines in 2008 and took to the web.
-No Depression’s website features an extensive archive of all 75 print issues and a robust active community full of blogs, videos, photos, music news, forums and more.
+No Depression, a journalistic authority on Americana and roots music since 1995, ceased publishing magazines in 2008 and took to the web.
 Visit the No Depression Web site here.

 Do I contradict myself?

 – Walt Whitman (”Song Of Myself”)

 It says here that Merle Haggard is our greatest living singer and songwriter.
 Country singer and songwriter, if you must limit him.